}

 The Jill Moody story (compiled from Jilly’s anecdotes and historical papers and photos)

-The family lived at 9 Warwick St Punchbowl for many years.
-According to Jilly, they kept chooks in the back yard for eating and eggs.
-Those were the days when everyone did and no one complained if a rooster crowed.
 The family didn’t have a car and don’t seem to have ventured far from the local area.
-When asked if the family ever went into town to see the Harbour Bridge the answer was no. Jilly nominated tennis as being a leisure activity in her growing up and noted that Shirley was good at tennis.
+When asked if they ever went into town to see the Harbour Bridge the answer was ‘no’.
+Jilly nominated tennis as being a leisure activity in her growing up and noted that Shirley was very good at tennis.

 According to Jilly she slept on the verandah at Annesley which in those days was not enclosed.
-When asked was that for fun she explained it was her bedroom putting that down to her being there as a non-fee-paying student.
+When asked was that for fun she explained it was her bedroom - putting that down to her being there as a non-fee- paying student.

 What Jilly didn’t say in that conversation was how talented a singer she was and how much music had been a part of her life in her teens in particular.

 On lined paper with the Annesley letterhead and a crest including the words Annesley MGC School, Jill has written in pencil a School Song.
-Headed ‘School song (I made up)’.
-It goes like this.
+Headed School song (I made up) it goes like this.

 And in the morn we rise at 6.30